Retirement is All About Spending, And Experts Say You Aren’t Spending Enough

-Spending Too Little in Retirement is a Fairly Wide Spread Phenomenon
+Spending Too Little in Retirement Is Common

 In a recent study published in the Journal of Financial Planning, researchers found that retirees in the top quintile of financial wealth were spending nowhere near an amount that would place them in danger of running out of money.
 In fact, the average financial assets of wealthy retirees increased during this period.

 Beyond the wealthiest, the study also found that retirees in the third and fourth quintiles also spent less than their income.

 According to the report, “the average total income of respondents in the third, fourth, and fifth quintiles was greater than average total consumption.
 Without any consideration to the drawdown of financial assets, the consumption of these groups could have been increased simply by spending all available income.”
 In short, that means most people are living too well withing their means.
 They are continuing to save when they should be drawing down savings.